Publications Division

 Publications Division (India) is a publishing house in India, with its headquarters at Soochna Bhawan, CGO Complex, Lodhi Road, New Delhi.
 It functions as a division of the Ministry of Information and Broadcasting (India).
 It publishes books in Hindi, English and other regional languages.

+History

 Established in 1941, Publications Division publishes books on a range of subjects including arts, culture, national heritage, biographies of national leaders in various fields, science, flora and fauna and children's literature.
 The house has published a 100-volume set of the collected works of Mahatma Gandhi as well as individual volumes of his work.

 The Publications Division also publishes journals including Yojana, on development; Kurukshetra, on rural development; Ajkal, a literary magazine; Bal Bharati, for children; and Employment News, which lists government job openings.
 It also participates in exhibitions and book fairs.

 The materials are sold through agents, online, and via its own outlets: eight sales emporiums in Bangalore, Chennai, Hyderabad, Kolkata, Lucknow, Navi Mumbai, Patna, and Thiruvananthapuram.